Trifolium howellii

 Trifolium howellii is a species of clover known by the common names canyon clover and Howell's clover.
-It is native to Oregon and California, where it grows in moist and shady habitat types, such as swamps and forest streambanks.

 Description

 It is a perennial herb growing erect with hairless herbage.
-The leaf blades are made up of large oval leaflets each measuring up to 10 centimeters long, and large stipules which may be over 2 centimeters long.
+The leaf blades are made up of large oval leaflets each measuring up to 10 cm long, and large stipules which may be over 2 cm long.

-The inflorescence is a round or elongated head of flowers up to 3 centimeters long, the flowers spreading out and drooping with age.
-Each flower has a greenish or pinkish corolla measuring one centimeter long or more.
+The inflorescence is a round or elongated flowerhead up to 3 cm long, the flowers spreading out and drooping with age.
+Each flower has a greenish or pinkish corolla measuring 1 cm long or more.

+Distribution and habitat

+The species is native to Oregon and California, where it grows in moist and shady habitat types, such as swamps and forest streambanks.